Better Lovers

 Better Lovers is an American metalcore band from Buffalo, New York.
-Formed in 2023 after the dissolution of Every Time I Die, the group consists of vocalist Greg Puciato, guitarists Jordan Buckley and Will Putney, bassist Stephen Micciche, and drummer Clayton Holyoak.
+Formed in 2023 after the dissolution of Every Time I Die, the group consists of guitarists Jordan Buckley and Will Putney, bassist Stephen Micciche, and drummer Clayton Holyoak.
 The band is signed to SharpTone Records and have released one album, one EP, and two singles.
-Often labeled a supergroup, the band features members formerly of Every Time I Die (Buckley, Micciche, and Holyoak) and The Dillinger Escape Plan (Puciato), as well as a current member of Fit For An Autopsy (Putney).
+Often labeled a supergroup, the band has featured members formerly of Every Time I Die (Buckley, Micciche, and Holyoak) and The Dillinger Escape Plan (Greg Puciato), as well as a current member of Fit For An Autopsy (Putney).

 History

 Formation and God Made Me An Animal (2023)

 Jordan Buckley, Stephen Micciche and Clayton "Goose" Holyoak were once part of the metalcore band Every Time I Die, alongside Andy Williams and Jordan Buckley's brother Keith.
-In December 2021, Keith took a hiatus from the band citing mental health concerns, but later accused his brother Jordan and bandmates of "ostracizing" him from the band.
-Every Time I Die issued a statement saying they were working on things privately, and would go on to play one last show on December 11.
-On January 18, 2022, Jordan Buckley, Williams, Micciche and Holyoak released a statement saying they were no longer performing as Every Time I Die due to inabilities to directly communicate with Keith or reach an agreement to continue as a band, effectively breaking up the band after 24 years.
-The next day, Keith revealed he'd been issued a cease-and-desist on December 20, the week following the band's final show, ordering him to stop using the band's name and likeness.
+In December 2021, Keith took a hiatus from the band citing mental health concerns, but later accused his bandmates of "ostracizing" him from the band.
+Every Time I Die issued a statement saying they were working to resolve issues privately, and would play one last show on December 11.
+On January 18, 2022, Jordan Buckley, Williams, Micciche and Holyoak released a statement saying they were no longer performing as Every Time I Die due to inabilities to communicate with Keith or reach an agreement to continue as a band, effectively breaking up Every Time I Die after 24 years.
+The next day, Keith revealed he'd been issued a cease-and-desist on December 20, two weeks following the band's final show, ordering him to stop using the band's name and likeness.

 Despite the breakup and public coverage, Jordan Buckley, Williams, Micciche and Holyoak would continue to practice together, with intentions to start a new band under a different name.
-In November 2022, Buckley would post video clips to his social media of him working on new material with Micciche, Holyoak, and producer Will Putney at his studio in New Jersey.
+In November 2022, Buckley posted video clips to social media working on new material with Micciche, Holyoak, and producer Will Putney at his studio in New Jersey.
 Putney had produced Every Time I Die's last two albums, Low Teens and Radical.
-Guitarist Andy Williams was not present in these sessions, having fully committed to a career in professional wrestling with All Elite Wrestling as "The Butcher," and bassist Micciche would later confirm Williams was not involved with their initial recordings.
+Guitarist Andy Williams was not present in these sessions, having fully committed to a career in professional wrestling with All Elite Wrestling as "The Butcher," and Micciche would later confirm Williams was not involved with their initial recordings.